 The LSU Center for Academic Success (CAS) helps students achieve the higher levels of learning necessary for academic success in college and beyond.

 CAS offers services such as free tutoring, Supplemental Instruction (SI), Academic Coaching, workshops and online resources.
 Students who use our strategic academic support resources increase their GPAs, stay in their majors of choice and graduate on time.
 This fresh perspective on learning helps students achieve academic success!
-Additionally, the CAS empowers faculty with instructional support through faculty workshops, in-class presentations (Course Connections) and consultations on implementing high-impact practices to help students increase their academic performance and build critical thinking skills.
+Additionally, the CAS empowers faculty with instructional support through faculty workshops and consultations on implementing high-impact practices to help students increase their academic performance and build critical thinking skills.

 Research and Effectiveness

 LSU Office of Academic Affairs is committed to providing valuable assessment and evaluation.
 It is a critical tool for improving the quality and accountability of programs and services we offer for students, parents, staff, and faculty.

 CAS utilizes both formative and summative evaluation strategies in assessing our programs.
 The assessments are conducted to provide feedback to CAS faculty and staff so that programs can be continually improved for greater effectiveness.
 Assessment data are collected throughout the year by a variety of methods, including but not limited to questionnaires, focus groups, grade comparisons, utilization numbers, workshop and presentation evaluation, satisfaction surveys, feedback from students and faculty, and institutional data analysis.

 Overall, CAS services have been deemed very effective by students and faculty.
 Recent analysis of graduation rates shows that the CAS helps students earn their degrees.

-The most common recommendation emerging from assessment data is to increase the services available to students; however, these services have been limited due to financial constraints.
-As a result of the recommendation, we added additional tutorial center and online tutoring options, increased the number and type of study strategies workshops, developed Learning Journey (self-guided exploration of CAS resources) and increased the number of Supplemental Instruction (SI) sections offered (with available funding) for students.
+The most common recommendation emerging from assessment data is to increase the services available to students.
+As a result of the recommendation, we expanded hours in the Shell Tutorial Center, added online tutoring, offered additional study strategies workshops, developed Learning Journey (self-guided exploration of CAS resources) and increased the number of Supplemental Instruction (SI) sections offered.